kayzao/kayzao/README.md

+- Member of Purdue Aerial Robotics Team, Autonomous Robotics Club at Purdue and Robomasters at Purdue
+- Currently attending Purdue University's College of Science with an intent to major in Computer Science.
 - Graduated Stuyvesant High School in 2023
-- Alum of StuyPulse (IT)
+- Alum of FRC Robotics team StuyPulse (IT)
-- Currently attending Purdue University's College of Science with an intent to major in Computer Science.

 I code primarily in Java, but I can do JavaScript (Node), Python, etc.